hpi-swa-lab/qinoq/.github/pull_request_template.md

 #### Sequence View

-- [ ] there are three OverviewLayers (one per Morph in the sky sequence)
+- [ ] there are two OverviewLayers (one per Morph in the sky sequence)
 - [ ] they hold two to three keyframelines each
   - [ ] when changing the zoom, the keyframelines update accordingly
 - [ ] clicking on the triangle expands those into two new layers with keyframes